ektaarora3501/interact/README.md

 # asmp
-A site to interact students and alumnis
+A site to for interaction between students and alumnis